BlakeTrebelhorn/FYS_Assignment/README.md

 ## Installing on a Mac
 ----
-Macs come installed with Python 2.7.X, so the fys-assignment.py will need to have the `import` statements for Python 3 commented out, and the `import` statements for Python 2 uncommented.
-To check the version of Python installed (in case they have Python 3 for some reason), run `python -V` from the **Terminal**.

 NOTE: If using Python3, pip is called pip3, and Tkinter is called tkinter.
-You'll also have to change the `.command` file to call `python3` instead of just `python`.
+You might also have to change the `.command` file to call `python3` instead of just `python`.

 Install `pip`.
 You can download the `get-pip.py` from this site [here](https://packaging.python.org/tutorials/installing-packages/).
 Then `cd` to the location of the `get-pip.py` and run `python get-pip.py`.
 If any errors occur, run `sudo python get-pip.py`.
 The user of the machine will need to enter their password, which won't show up in the **Terminal** while being typed.

 Once pip is installed, install pandas.
 Just run `pip install pandas` from the **Terminal**.
 If there are errors, try `sudo -H pip install pandas`.
 If it complains about numpy, run `sudo -H pip install pandas --ignore-installed`.

+The `xlrd` package will also need to be installed to read in Excel files.
+Run `pip install xlrd` to have it installed.

 Check to see if they have Tkinter installed.
 Run `python` from the **Terminal**, then type `import Tkinter`.
 If no errors are displayed, then Tkinter is installed.
 I found that Tkinter was installed for me on macOS 10.12, but it wasn't on 10.10.
 There are `.pkg` files from the Python/ActiveTCL website for install Tkinter.